2SmartCloud/2smart-cloud-esp8266-sonoff-s20/README.md

 ## Factory reset
-To reset connected device press the power button for 10 seconds until led starts blynking.
+To reset connected device press the power button for 10 seconds until led starts blinking.

 ## Custom firmware

-Fill free to fork this firmware and create you own products with custom functionality.
+Feel free to fork this firmware and create you own products with custom functionality.
 Detailed instruction you could find in our [blog](https://2smart.com/blog/tpost/ebvsii6y21-how-to-write-firmware-for-an-iot-device).